TushG29/SC1015_Introduction-to-Data-Science-and-AI/README.md

-# Welcome to our Project Based on Classifying Lung X-Ray Images
+# Welcome to our Project Based on Classifying Lung X-Ray Images for Pneumonia  Detection
 ## About

 This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) which focuses classifying lung x-ray images taken from here https://data.mendeley.com/datasets/rscbjbr9sj/3 .
 For detailed walkthrough, please view the source code in order from:
 1. Data Collection